Sample config.yml Files

 Sequential workflow

 The configuration example below shows a sequential workflow where the build job runs, and then the test job runs once build has completed.
-This is achieved by using the requires key, and specifying the test job “requires” the build job in order to run.
+Configure sequential workflows using the requires key, and specifying the test job "requires" the build job in order to run.
 Both jobs are run in Docker containers using the base image provided by CircleCI.

 • Refer to the Workflows document for complete details about orchestrating job runs with concurrent, sequential, and manual approval workflows.